 In 1910, Amos Mason retired from medical practice and moved to Palmetto Bluff in South Carolina to live with his son-in-law and daughter, Richard and Marion Wilson.
 Eliza Harraden moved to Brookline and re-married in August of 1910 to Hugh Kerr Hatfield, a dentist.
 After their marriage, they lived at 410 Beacon.

 During the 1910-1911 winter season, 265 Clarendon was the home of William Henry Bowker, president of the Bowker Fertilizer Company, and his wife, Charlotte Jeanette (Ryder) Bowker.
+They also maintained a home in Concord, Massachusetts.
 They had lived at 110 Marlborough during the previous season.
 They had moved to 229 Beacon by the 1911-1912 season.

 During the 1912-1913 winter season, 265 Clarendon was the home of stockbroker Herbert Ames Tucker and his wife, Mary Hamilton (Chase) Tucker.
 They had lived in an apartment at 416 Marlborough in 1912, and had moved to Brookline by mid-1913.